-If you enjoy exploring the outdoors on foot, you’re in luck, because Georgia offers some of the most diverse and scenic hiking trails around.
+If you enjoy exploring the outdoors on foot, you’re in luck, because Georgia State Parks offers over 600 miles of the most diverse and scenic hiking trails around.
 You’ll find a new surprise at each and every bend.

 Challenging backcountry trails are found at Amicalola Falls (Appalachian Trail access), Black Rock Mountain, Cloudland Canyon, F.D.
 Roosevelt, Fort Mountain, Providence Canyon, Unicoi and Vogel.
 Primitive camping is allowed with advanced reservations.
 Hike to the Len Foote Hike Inn at Amicalola Falls and spend the night.
 Pack it in; pack it out.